Saumyasingh99/Motor-Insurance-Claims-Analytics/README.md

 ## 4️⃣ Trends in sales

-Analyzes premium collection and sales-related trends through interactive visualizations.
+Analyzes premium and sales-related trends using interactive Power BI visualizations.

 ![Trends in sales](Screenshots/Trends_in_sales.png)